API Documentation

 Creating an Invoice

-Creates a request to track a transaction in the TRON network.
+Creates a request to track a transaction.

 (!)
 Using this API method, the API User needs to independently output data for the Payer: details, amount, payment term.
 If you don't want to make your own payment widget - use ours.